fiskaltrust/portal-manual-doc/doc/handbook-general/configuration.md

 ### CashBox

-The CashBox is a kind of configuration container and is restricted by national laws.
+The CashBox is a configuration container and is restricted by national laws.
 Refer to the chapter "Configuration" in the Appendix for each country.

 ### Queue

 The functions are described in the currently valid interface description: [https://github.com/fiskaltrust/interface-doc](https://github.com/fiskaltrust/interface-doc).
-Be aware that a queue like the SCU itself are based on national laws.
+Be aware that a queue, like the SCU itself, are based on national laws.
 Refer to the chapters in the appendices for the national implementations.

 ### Helper